xnhp0320/acl_search_lib/README.md

 # IPv6 Support

-The code has been refactoring to support IPv6.
-The idea is quite easy to follows, we have changed one IPv6 fields into four 32-bit fields.
-Thus an IPv6 three-tuple (IP, PORT, PROTO) is transformed into (32, 32, 32, 32, 32, 32) 6 tuple matching.
+The code has been refactored to support IPv6.
+The idea is quite easy to follow, we have changed one IPv6 field into four 32-bit fields.
+Thus an IPv6 three-tuple (IP, PORT, PROTO) can be viewed as (32, 32, 32, 32, 32, 32) 6-tuple matching.

-The code now exports *rule\_base\_t* for the base class for the rule data structure.
+The code now exports *rule\_base\_t* as the base class for the rule data structure.
 The previous rule interface has been changed to use rule\_base\_t as input.

-See test\_rule.c for examples.
+See test\_rule.c and main.c for examples.
+Add a new file ipv6 as the IPv6 ruleset for test.